5 Things to Do If You’re Scared of the Dentist

 5. Ask Questions During Your Appointment

-There’s rarely a wrong time to ask a question during your appointment.
-If you don’t know what your hygienist is doing, are uncomfortable, or have another concern, it’s okay to speak up or signal that you have a question.
+There’s rarely a wrong time to ask a question during your dental visit.
+If you don’t understand what your hygienist is doing, feel uncomfortable, or have another concern, it’s okay to speak up or signal that you have a question.
 Even if you need to take a break, let your provider know, and they’ll be glad to stop and make sure that you’re doing okay.
+The best providers often pause to ask how you’re doing.

 Overcoming Dental Anxiety with Supportive Care

-We work hard to help patients of all ages reduce their fears and feel more comfortable when they come to the office.
-If dental anxiety seems to have a grip on you, the staff at Beckham Square Family Dental will work to understand the source of your fear and take measures to make you more comfortable.
-Whether it’s a professional cleaning, root canal, or chipped tooth repair, your experience should be positive and as pain-free as possible.
+We work hard to help patients of all ages reduce their fears and feel more comfortable when they visit our office.
+Our caring professionals at Beckham Square Family Dental will work to understand the source of your fear and take steps to make you more comfortable.
+Whether it’s a professional cleaning, a root canal, or chipped-tooth repair, your experience should be positive and as pain-free as possible.